sushihangover/sushihangover.github.io/source/_posts/2015-06-24-git-review-a-merge-before-committing.markdown

 ---
 {% img left http://sushihangover.github.io/images/gitlogo.png %} After you perform a fetch on an upstream or someone's forked repo, you want to review the changes before committing them.

-Can can not do a what-if or a dry-run merge but it does not matter as git is your friend in this matter.
-Just do do the merge and review it, BUT, do not let it commit or fast forward during the merge.
+You can not do a what-if or a dry-run merge but it does not matter as git is your friend in this matter.
+Just do the merge and review it, BUT, do not let it commit or fast forward during the merge.

 	git merge --no-commit --no-ff branchname